ads-mirrors/macos-alt-tab-macos-wiki-lwouis/AltTab:-Usage-and-Configuration.md

 Hovering the mouse pointer over a thumbnail shows clickable controls to quit the app, or close/minimize/maximize the window.
 The keyboard shorcuts `Q`, `W`, `M` can also be used, and `H` can be used to hide the application.
 The thumbnails support drag and drop of items from other applications.

 AltTab offers extensive configuration options in the Preferences, found in the menu under the AltTab icon in the Mac menu bar.
+See below for details.

 ### A note about Stage Manager